top of page

-Claiming social work fees as a medical benefits/tax deduction:
+Claiming social work fees as a tax deduction:

-Adoption services may be claimed as an income tax deduction during the year in which a family adopts a child.
-For the 2020 taxation year, the maximum amount of eligible expenses for the Adoption Expense Tax Credit is $16,563 per child.
+Expenses related to adoption can be claimed as an income tax deduction during the year a family adopts a child.
+In 2021, the maximum claim was $16,729 per adopted child.

-Adoption Grants: Some employers offer their employees additional benefits during or following the adoption process.
+Adoption Grants: Some employers, including financial institutions, offer adoption-specific benefits to employees.
 Check with your organization's HR department to see if you qualify.

-Targetted Subsidies Policy Directive: The Ontario Association of Children's Aid Societies offer subsidies to families adopting a child over the age ten or sibling groups.
+Targeted Subsidies Policy Directive: The Ontario Association of Children's Aid Societies offers subsidies to families adopting a child over the age of ten or sibling groups.
 Contact your local CAS for more information.

 Pre- and post-adoption medical assessments (for international adoptions) are available at St. Michael's Hospital through the Immigrant Health and Infectious Disease Clinic: click here for more information.